Tarek-TEMIMI/ddev-typo3/README.md

 6. Update schema: `ddev typo3cms database:updateschema`
 7. Create a backend user `ddev typo3cms backend:createadmin username password`
 8. Start the project running `ddev start`

+### Set up the TYPO3 Demo Project on Windows:

+To set up the TYPO3 Demo Project on a Windows machine a little more effort is required.
+Before you can install the TYPO3 Demo Project, you have to have a running DDEV installation inside your WSL2 for Windows.
+There is a [great tutorial](https://ddev.readthedocs.io/en/latest/users/install/ddev-installation/#windows) on the official DDEV Website.
+This tutorial will guide you through the necessary steps for installing WSL2, Docker and DDEV.

+Once you walked through the first three steps of the guide and successfully installed WSL2, Docker and DDEV you can follow the instructions for Linux/macOS users provided above.
+Keep in mind, that you have to execute all the commands from within your WSL2 Distribution and not your Windows Powershell.

 ## Reset feature
 For technical documentation see https://docs.google.com/document/d/1oRHFK35haOP0oXyO6H1Ufe7r3VKnuA6iZe6ua8jPefU/ (please contact us via Slack channel #cig-typo3-demo)